curl/curl/docs/libcurl/opts/CURLOPT_FTPPORT.md

 IP address to use for the FTP PORT instruction.

 The PORT instruction tells the remote server to do a TCP connect to our specified IP address.
-The string may be a plain IP address, a host name, a network interface name (under Unix) or just a '-' symbol to let the library use your system's default IP address.
+The string may be a plain IP address, a hostname, a network interface name (under Unix) or just a '-' symbol to let the library use your system's default IP address.
 Default FTP operations are passive, and does not use the PORT command.